 Since Covid, the Indian Preference Office has been located within the DPW Facilities Department and the functions carried out by an existing employee.
-The job description is currently being updated and is budgeted within the DPW Administration budget.
-After it is filled, the position will report directly to the DPW Director.
+The job description has been updated and is being reviewed for a determination of where it shall report in the organization.